String Quintet No. 5 (Boccherini)

-The String Quintet in E major, Op.
-11, No. 5 (G 275), by Luigi Boccherini was written in 1771 and published in 1775.
+The String Quintet No. 5 in E major, Op.
+11 (G 275), by Luigi Boccherini was written in 1771 and published in 1775.
 The quintet is famous for its minuet third movement which is frequently played as a standalone piece outside of the context of the full quintet.

 Background

-This string quintet is a "cello quintet" in that it is scored for a string quartet (two violins, viola, cello) with a second cello as the fifth instrument.
-At the time of this composition, Boccherini had been writing string quartets for about ten years.
-In 1771, Boccherini's patron Don Luis, the brother of King Charles III of Spain, began to employ the Font String Quartet, composed of violist Francisco Font and his three sons.
-The Font String Quartet performed many of Boccherini’s works, and for a while Boccherini wrote almost exclusively for them.
-He also occasionally joined the quartet as a performer himself, which prompted him to add an additional cello part to his music.
+The String Quintet in E major is scored for two violins, viola, and two cellos.
+Wolfgang Amadeus Mozart and other composers wrote quite often for string quintets with two violas.
+As a cellist, Luigi Boccherini had a professional interest in adding another cello to the string quartet, which enabled him to play more florid parts.
+Boccherini's version of the quintet was popular with other composers like Giuseppe Cambini and Gaetano Brunetti.

+By 1771, Boccherini had been writing string quartets for a decade.
+He was now situated as the composer and cellist for the household of Don Luis, the brother of King Charles III of Spain.
+Violist Francisco Font and his three sons performed Boccherini's string quartets for the court.
+The composer would join them for performances of his quintets.

-Boccherini’s first set of string quintets, his Op.
-10, were also composed in 1771.
-His second set, Op.
-13, consisted of six quintets, most notably No. 5 in E major.
-This became Boccherini’s most famous work even though, when published, it received no special recognition.
+Boccherini's first set of string quintets (Op.
+10) were also composed in 1771.
+His second set (Op.
+13) consisted of six quintets.
+The most enduring piece of the cycle is String Quintet No. 5, because of its minuet.
+When it was originally published, it received no special recognition.